1. Why positive reviews are important.

 - When they’ve shown themselves to be impressed with your services

 However, it’s ideal not to exceed 2-3 weeks since it’s likely that they will have already forgotten about your great customer service or your polite technicians.
-And speaking of polite technicians…

-Everyone is a sales person.
+Everyone is a salesperson.

 Train your technicians to ask for reviews, especially when they can tell the customers are happy with their work.
 Equip them with mobile devices set up to send review links directly and soon enough you’ll see the results.

 This will also discourage negative reviews even if the outcome was not the most positive and encourage an understanding attitude.
 For example “Jack was a bit late to arrive but we know traffic has been horrible in the area.”

-Right question at the right time
+The right question at the right time

 Before sending a link to your review page or Google profile, simply target them with a pop-up on your website or in a newsletter.
 Ask them to give a star-based rating to their experience.
 If they agree that it was top-notch, you can then easily send a review link in another email.